MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/workspaces-command.md

    `<workspace-name>`
    :::column-end:::
    :::column span="3":::
    Specifies the name of a workspace to display information about.
 If a value isn't specified, information is displayed about all the workspaces in a server.
-You can also use the wildcard (\*) character to display information about all workspaces for a server.
+You can also use an asterisk (\*) wildcard character to display information about all workspaces for a server.
    :::column-end:::
 :::row-end:::
 :::row:::